jalexandertech/cheatsheet-project/README-template.md

-# Frontend Mentor - NFT preview card component solution
+# Codecademy Off-Platform Project: Build your own cheatsheet

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the  [https://cheatsheet-project.netlify.app/](https://cheatsheet-project.netlify.app/).

 ## Table of contents